 With the structured support of rehabilitation therapists, rehab programmes are instrumental in helping adults to conquer their addiction so they may live a new life free from the pain it brings to them and those around them.

 Beyond the price difference, Dayhab is simply more practical for individuals with commitments to work and family that cannot be stopped so that rehab can be attended.
-This makes the Dayhab model available to more ‘normal’ adults who cannot afford the luxury of putting life on hold so that recovery can happen.
+This makes the Dayhab model available to more "average" adults who cannot afford the luxury of putting life on hold, or the finances to do so, so that recovery can happen.
 If you are not sure whether you need dayhab, you can learn more here.

 Some clients of Help Me Stop may be unwilling or unable to attend our full Dayhab programme.
 This is particularly true presently due to government mandates regarding the coronavirus (COVID-19) outbreak in the UK and worldwide.

-Our Digital Dayhab model is a four-week remote course that involves two group and two one-to-one sessions per week.
-Further support is available through online family and aftercare programmes which provide more specialist assistance at a lower price.
+Our online Dayhab model is a six-week remote course that involves two groups a day (Mon - Fri) and two one-to-one sessions per week.
+Further support is available through online family and aftercare programmes which provide more specialist assistance..